Lesson 69: Vivaldi Concerti, Part 2 — RV 441 in C minor and RV 445 in A minor

 - Week 1 — RV 441 alone

-- Hardest-bar procedure, breath plan, ornament list.
-Performance tempo by the end of the week.
+- Hardest-bar procedure, breath plan, ornament list; performance tempo by week's end.

 - Week 2 — RV 445 alone